Atracsys/SlicerAstmPhantomTest/README.md

 * Other device-specific parameters can be set, depending on the manufacturer and/or the tracker.
 For example, the origin of the tracker coordinate system is supposed to be at the center of the device.
 For Atracsys trackers, the device parameter `SymmetriseCoordinates="1"` is then required to move the origin of the tracker from the left camera to the center.

-For a better understanding of configuration files, their structure is detailed in the [Configuration page](http://perk-software.cs.queensu.ca/plus/doc/nightly/user/Configuration.html) of the User Manual.
+For a better understanding of Plus configuration files, their structure is detailed in the [Configuration page](http://perk-software.cs.queensu.ca/plus/doc/nightly/user/Configuration.html) of the User Manual.

 ## 3D Slicer<a name="slicerInstall"></a>
 [3D Slicer](https://www.slicer.org) (or "Slicer" for short) is a free, open-source software dedicated to medical image analysis.
 One of strengths of Slicer is its modularity, as it is possible to develop extensions to further expand its features or use its platform to create a dedicated software.
 The latter is the approach chosen for this project.
 Our Slicer module sets up an **OpenIGTLink client**, connects to the **Plus Server** and receives and analyzes the tracking data to perform the ASTM Phantom Test.

 ### Installation
-From Slicer's [download page](https://download.slicer.org), download, install and run the latest stable release corresponding to the computer OS.
-Then, click on `Install Slicer Extensions` from the welcome panel.
+From Slicer's [download page](https://download.slicer.org), download and install the latest stable release corresponding to the computer OS (5.0.3 or above).
+Then, run Slicer and click on `Install Slicer Extensions` from the welcome panel.

 ![Launch extensions manager](/readme_img/install1.svg)